 Do you still practice the art of pastry and chocolate?

 Absolutely!
 It’s a valuable art to me.
 It’s cathartic, visual and stimulating.
-Marie-Antoine Carême once quoted that “The Fine Arts are five in number: Painting, Music, Poetry, Sculpture, and Architecture — whereof the principle branch is Confectionery.”
+Marie-Antoine Carême once quoted that “The Fine Arts are five in number: Painting, Music, Poetry, Sculpture, and Architecture — whereof the principal branch is Confectionery.”
 I love and live with art. and confectionery is an extension of this.

 Is there big interest for pastry work between the young generation or do most of them want to become head chefs?